talister/photometrypipeline/doc/index.rst

 If you are using PP for your research, please acknowledge PP by citing

-* Mommert 2017, PHOTOMETRYPIPELINE: An Automated Pipeline for Calibrated Photometry, Astronomy & Computing (in press).
+* Mommert, M. 2017, PHOTOMETRYPIPELINE: An Automated Pipeline for Calibrated Photometry, `Astronomy & Computing`_, 18, 47.

 PP is supported by NASA grants NNX15AE90G and NNX14AN82G and has been developed in the framework of the Mission Accessible Near-Earth